kingstonrichard/kingstonrichard.uk/_posts/2017-11-15-the-challenge-of-digitising-council-services.markdown

 ---
 layout: post
-title:  "The challenge of digitising council services"
+title: The challenge of digitising council services
-categories: #DigitalBarnsley #DigitalFirst #BarnsleyGovUK
 redirect_from:
   - /digitalchallenge
   - /20171115